-Incidents enter the process via multiple sources such as: telephone, voicemail, Email, Web Portal or the Event Management subprocess.
+Incidents enter the process via multiple sources such as: telephone, voicemail, Email, Web Portal or the Event Management sub-process.

-For an incident to be managed by the SD, it must be confirmed that the incident meets the USMC IM criteria and is in the Area of Responsibility (AOR) of that SD.
-Once the AOR is validated, then the tracking system that the Incident record must be logged is determined (i.e., the classified (SIPRNet) or unclassified (NIPRNet) system).
+For an incident to be managed, it must be confirmed that the incident meets the USMC IM criteria and is in the AoR of entity opening the incident.
+Once the AoR is validated, then the tracking system that the Incident record must be logged is determined (i.e., the classified (SIPRNet) or unclassified (NIPRNet) system).

-USMC, DISA and DoD policies define the for identifying information classified or unclassified.
+USMC, DISA and DoD policies define the criteria for identifying information as classified or unclassified.